Superior National Funds Re-opening Kits for Local Businesses

 Published on May 22, 2020 | Posted in News & Events

-Houghton, Michigan – In a collaborative effort to provide continued support to the business community of the Keweenaw Peninsula in dealing with the effects of the COVID 19 pandemic, the Keweenaw Chamber of Commerce, Keweenaw Convention and Visitors Bureau (CVB) and Keweenaw Economic Development Alliance (KEDA) have partnered with Superior National Bank to make available reopening kits.
-These kits are designed to assist our small business obtain the basic level of supplies to meet State requirements in order to safely reopen.
+Hancock, Michigan – A collaborative effort to help the local small businesses in Michigan’s Keweenaw Peninsula safely reopen after being closed because of the COVID-19 pandemic has made a big difference.
+Superior National Bank played a lead role in supporting the Keweenaw Chamber of Commerce, Keweenaw Convention and Visitors Bureau (CVB) and Keweenaw Economic Development Alliance (KEDA) to make available business reopening kits.
+The kits are designed to provide the basic level of supplies needed by local small businesses to meet State requirements in order to safely reopen.

-“Superior National Bank recognized the importance of this effort by the Chamber, CVB and KEDA and the need to move quickly,” said Dave Vlahos, President and CEO of Superior National Bank and KEDA board member.
+“Superior National Bank recognized the importance of this community effort by the Chamber, CVB and KEDA and the need to move quickly,” said Dave Vlahos, President and CEO of Superior National Bank.
 “Our small businesses have been hit hard by the closure of the economy and this is an opportunity to provide direct support quickly in an effort to get our local businesses opened safely.”

-The kits will consist of disposable face masks, food service grade gloves, disinfectant spray, hand sanitizer gel, laminated safety signage, floor tape for social distance markings, easy to follow printed materials including checklists, employee screening, and other guidance for a safe reopening, and a Keweenaw Safe, Keweenaw Strong decal.
+To help the kits come together as fast as possible to support business re-openings, Superior National Bank funded all the contents of the 150 kits the community groups needed to distribute locally.
+The kits consist of disposable face masks, food service grade gloves, disinfectant spray, hand sanitizer gel, laminated safety signage, floor tape for social distance markings, easy to follow printed materials including checklists, employee screening, and other guidance for a safe reopening, and a Keweenaw Safe, Keweenaw Strong decal.

-The Chamber, CVB and KEDA effort comes in response to the recent announcement that offices, bars, restaurants, and retail in the Upper Peninsula can reopen.
+The Chamber, CVB and KEDA effort supported by Superior National Bank comes in response to the recent announcement that offices, bars, restaurants, and retail in the Upper Peninsula could reopen.
 “Many of our small businesses are absolutely drained of cash at this point,” says Jen Julien, CVB board member and owner of the Vault Hotel in Houghton.
 “The provision of some basic supplies to help them get open and comply with the state requirements is a big deal to them.
-For our community, the protection provided by the kits means thousands of transactions can now be conducted safely in these businesses”
+For our community, the protection provided by the kits means thousands of transactions can now be conducted safely in these businesses.”